 Generally, you should use the same common sense that you would when driving anywhere in the world.
 Keep your attention on the road and if in doubt, drive more slowly and cautiously.

-There are a few things that are more unique to Iceland, however.
-For example, often there are no hedges or road barriers and sheep are able to roam freely across the roads.
+There are a few more things that are unique to Iceland, however.
+For example, often there are no hedges or road barriers, and sheep in Iceland can roam freely across the roads.
 So, you won’t just be sharing the road with solely humans, but animals as well!
 In these areas, you should always keep an eye on the sides of the roads and adjust your driving accordingly.